-When the write cache is enabled, the write command may complete before the actual disk write operation finishes.
-This means that a power off, even after the write command completion, could cause the loss of data that the drive has received but not yet written onto the disk.
+When the write cache is enabled, write commands may complete before the actual disk write operation finishes.
+This means that a power off, even after the write command completion, could cause a loss of data that the hard disk drive has received but not yet written onto a disk.

-In order to prevent this data loss, confirm the completion of the actual write operation prior to the power off by issuing a
+In order to prevent this data loss, confirm the completion of the actual write operation prior to the power off by issuing one of the following operation.

-- Soft reset
+- · Soft reset

-- Hard reset
+- · Hard reset

 - Flush Cache command

-- Standby command
+- · Standby command

-- Standby Immediate command
+- · Standby Immediate command

 - Sleep command